wentasah/ros-direnv/README.md

    - Installs a [direnv library](./direnv-lib.sh) to
      `~/.config/direnv/lib/ros.sh`.
-   - Creates `.envrc` file (if it doesn't exist) containing `layout ros`.
+   - Creates `.envrc` file (if it doesn't exist) containing `layout ros .buildenv`.
 Support for this layout is in our direnv library.
    - Creates `.buildenv` directory with another `.envrc` file and a `colcon` wrapper.